masslab/HARproject/CodeBook.md

 - plyr

 The script will check to see if they are installed.
 If they are it will load them.
 If not it will install them automatically from CRAN.

-## Processing
-The script reads the test and train data, the features and activity labels and appends the training data to the testing data.
-It cleans-up and renames the variables (see below for details).
-It then subsets only the mean and standard deviation data to produce a reduced dimension aggregate data frame that contains means for each activity by each subject.

 ## Variables & Data
 The following data frames are created by the script (in alphabetical order):